twojinie/PolyMoA-VNN/README.md

 Outputs: `outputs/id_metrics.csv` (seed × fold) and `outputs/ood_metrics.csv` (seed) contain AUROC/AUPR; mean values are printed to console.

+GPU vs CPU: torch models (polymoa, fc, rand) are much faster on GPU; full ID+OOD (all models, 5 seeds) typically takes a few hours on a V100-class GPU, but can take many times longer on CPU.
+XGB/LR run fine on CPU.
+Device is auto-picked via `torch.cuda.is_available()`.

 ## Notes and assumptions
 - Models reproduced from the notebook: Polymoa-VNN(base), FC-DNN, RandMasked-VNN (gene-channel inputs), and XGB/LR (SMILES→MorganFP).
 ChemBERTa and interpretation plots were omitted.
 - Reactome assets are loaded relative to this repository (no absolute paths).